 Created in 1849 by the Minnesota Territorial Legislature, the Minnesota Historical Society (MNHS) serves as the repository of state archival, documentary, photographic, archaeological, and museum collections, and as a center for research.
-MNHS also preserves and operates the historic sites network, consisting of 26 sites throughout the state.
-As an educational organization, it uses its collections and sites to engage, inform, and inspire the people of Minnesota.
-These efforts, as well as MNHS's partnerships in heritage preservation, support the MNHS mission: Using the Power of History to Transform Lives: Preserving > Sharing > Connecting.
+MNHS also preserves and operates the statutorily-defined historic sites network, consisting of 26 sites throughout the state.
+As an educational organization, MNHS uses collections and sites to engage, inform, and inspire the people of Minnesota.
+These efforts, as well as MNHS' partnerships in heritage preservation, support the MNHS mission: